 Vegan Travel:Vegan community with reviews, blog posts, videos, and more for planning your vegan trips.

-Essential Vegan Travel Guide: Updated with new sections for 2018, this guidebook by Caitlin of The Vegan Word tells you everything you need to know about vegan travel!
+Essential Vegan Travel Guide: This guidebook by The Vegan Word tells you everything you need to know about vegan travel!

-Sustainable Vegan Travel FB Group: This is our Facebook group which we created since we didn’t see any groups dedicated to vegan travelers trying to also (further) reduce their environmental impact while traveling.
+Sustainable Vegan Travel FB Group: We created this group since we didn’t see any groups dedicated to vegan travelers trying to also (further) reduce their environmental impact while traveling.
 Come join us and say hi!
 There are lots of Europe-based travelers in here happy to answer your questions.

 Have you been to any of these vegan-friendly cities in Europe?
 Any other resources or guides we missed?

 Some of the links in this post are affiliate links.
+If you purchase something through these links, we’ll receive a tiny commission at no extra cost to you.
 Thanks for supporting Alternative Travelers!